SFU-MARS/Multi-Agent-Reach-Avoid-Game/README.md

 5. Once connected through ssh, run the bringup file for the Turtlebot3 using `roslaunch turtlebot3_bringup turtlebot3_robot.launch`

 #### 1vs0 Game
-1. Once the Turtlebot3 is up, bringup is running and Turtlebot3 is placed on the field.
+1. It is recommended to restart the vicon_bridge roslaunch just so that it is sending up-to-date information about the Turtlebots.
+Once the Turtlebot3 is up, bringup is running and Turtlebot3 is placed on the field.
 Simply run the specific script using, `rosrun turtlebot3_controller {name of python script}`.
-It is recommended to restart the vicon_bridge roslaunch just so that it is sending up-to-date information about the Turtlebots

 #### 1vs1 Game
-1. Once both Turtlebot3 is up, bringup is running via `ssh` on both bots, and they are placed on the field.
+1. It is recommended to restart the vicon_bridge roslaunch just so that it is sending up-to-date information about the Turtlebots.
+Once both Turtlebot3 is up, bringup is running via `ssh` on both bots, and they are placed on the field.
 Simply run the specific script using, `rosrun turtlebot3_controller {name of python script}`.

+#### 1vs1 Game - Manual Control of the Attacker
+1. In a seperate terminal, ssh into the attacker Turtlebot3.
+Run the following command, `roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch` (assuming bringup is already running).
+Then the attacker can be controlled using the W-A-S-D-X keys.
+The specifics are given when you run the launch file.
-It is recommended to restart the vicon_bridge roslaunch just so that it is sending up-to-date information about the Turtlebots
+2. It is recommended to restart the vicon_bridge roslaunch just so that it is sending up-to-date information about the Turtlebots.
+Once both Turtlebot3 is up, bringup is running via `ssh` on both bots, and they are placed on the field.
+Simply run the specific script using, `rosrun turtlebot3_controller {name of python script}` and start controlling the attacker through the terminal.

 ## Things to keep in mind